Create a free Garmin map: for cycling, mountain biking, and hiking

 top=54.173; bottom=53.654; left=10.132; right=10.986 ./bin/osmosis --read-xml file=mecklenburg-vorpommern.osm file=schleswig-holstein.osm enableDateParsing=no --bounding-box top=$top left=$left bottom=$bottom right=$right --write-xml

 The alternative route is to create a gmapsupp.img map through the OSM api.
-First you want to get the border co-ordinates of your map.
+This, however, often fails because servers easily get overloaded.
+As above, first you want to get the border co-ordinates of your map.
 Use the Open Street Map 'Export' tab and zoom and select the map.
 Don't make it too large, start with a small one.
 Once you have a nice view of what you want you can get the co-ordinates by jotting down the values on the left in the four boxes (e.g. Brecon Beacons national park has left=6.2581, bottom=53.3454, right=6.3141, top=53.3748).

 curl -L "http://xapi.openstreetmap.org/api/0.6/map?bbox=$left,$bottom,$right,$top" -o data.osm curl -L "http://www.informationfreeway.org/api/0.6/map?bbox=$left,$bottom,$right,$top" -o data.osm